neuromatch/nmc-box/README.md

   for data to be indexed
 - See below for the instructions to set up Firebase authentication and Cloud Firestore.

-### Set up backend APIs
+### Set up backend

-Before running API, we have put the data, create embeddings (used for recommendation), and index them on ElasticSearch.
+We have to create embeddings and index talks to elastic search before running the web application.

 - First, put data in `sitedata/agenda/*.csv`
 - Change information in `scripts/es_config.yml` where you can put path to CSV files or Airtable ID